How Well Are State-Dependent Local Projections Capturing Nonlinearities?

 The empirical literature has developed various LP specifications to navigate these challenges.
 The simplest and most widely used is linear LPs, which directly regresses future outcomes on current shocks.
-Recent work by \cite{KolesarPlagborg-Moller2024} provides an important theoretical foundation for this approach, showing that even when the true data-generating process is nonlinear, a linear LP on observed shocks recovers a weighted average of marginal effects with respect to the shock size, where the weights are given by a function of the shock size.
-This result suggests that linear LPs can provide a meaningful causal summary of nonlinear dynamics, making them a natural starting point for empirical analysis—what they aptly describe as a good candidate for ``the first column" of any careful empirical study.
+Recent work by \cite{KolesarPlagborg-Moller2025} provides an important theoretical foundation for this approach, showing that even when the true data-generating process is nonlinear, a linear LP on observed shocks recovers a weighted average of marginal effects with respect to the shock size.
+This result suggests that linear LPs can provide a meaningful causal summary of nonlinear dynamics, making them a natural starting point for empirical analysis---what they aptly describe as a good candidate for ``the first column" of any careful empirical study.
 While linear LPs offer this valuable baseline, empirical researchers have increasingly turned to state-dependent LP specifications to explore nonlinearities more explicitly.
 These specifications can be broadly classified into two categories.
-The first category includes specifications that interact the shock with its own sign, as seen in \cite{BenZeevEtAl2023}, \cite{FurceriEtAl2018}, and \cite{AlbrizioEtAl2020}.
+The first category includes specifications that interact the shock with its own sign, as in \cite{BenZeevEtAl2023}, \cite{FurceriEtAl2018}, and \cite{AlbrizioEtAl2020}.
 The second category interacts the shock with lagged variables or transformations thereof.
 For example, \cite{AuerbachGorodnichenko2013} use a smooth transition probability between ``recession" and ``expansion" states constructed from lagged observables, while \cite{AuerEtAl2021} use the lagged leverage ratio as the state variable.